 Weather in Australia

-Australia is a huge "island" and the climate is variable in here.
+Australia is a huge "island" and the climate is variable here.
 The weather is moderately cold with lower humidity rate in Melbourne and is a bit warmer in Adelaide.
 It’s warmer in Sydney though I found Darwin and Brisbane to be more humid.
 Perth is a happy medium to be not so cold and not so moist in there.

-The weather temperature in Sydney in summer time (December to February) is 26°C, it is sometimes warm, sometimes – too hot in here.
+The weather temperature in Sydney in summer time (December to February) is 26°C, it is sometimes warm, sometimes – too hot here.
 It is a little bit more humid in summer though it causes no discomfort.
-The Australian winter comes from June to August with the average temperature of 16°C. It’s sometimes cold at nights since heating system is not used in Australia though in the daytime it is very comfortable to breathe and walk.
+The Australian winter comes from June to August with the average temperature of 16°C. It’s sometimes cold at nights since the heating system is not used in Australia though in the daytime it is very comfortable to breathe and walk.